commonhaus/foundation/CONTRIBUTING.md

 ---
 status: draft
 ---
-# CONTRIBUTING to The Commonhaus Foundation Repository
+# CONTRIBUTING to the Commonhaus Foundation Repository

 Hey there, contributor!
-First off, thank you for considering a contribution to The Commonhaus Foundation's repository.
+First off, thank you for considering a contribution to the Commonhaus Foundation (CF) repository.
 We appreciate your effort and your desire to make this a better resource for everyone.
 While there might not be traditional code here, we treat our documents with the same rigor and attention to detail.